jangel01/CPSC-431-Medical-Networking-Web-Application/README.md

 ![Screenshot 2023-12-26 at 15-30-34 Document](https://github.com/jangel01/CPSC-431-project/assets/60250253/34cdcbd5-b9a0-45f0-82f8-9585dbabd3d2)

 ## Signup
+### Account creation
 ![image21](https://github.com/jangel01/CPSC-431-project/assets/60250253/38c07e68-1eb2-4286-832d-aa170ef8370c)
 ![image18](https://github.com/jangel01/CPSC-431-project/assets/60250253/a1703f4f-3b00-4d86-8e56-72311c69bc65)

 Successful sign ups will redirect to another page depending on the user type.
 Medical professionals will be redirected to a page where they have to select their practice.
 Medical companies will be redirected to a page where they have to select their time and availability preferences.

-## Medical Professional – Adding practice
+### Adding practice (medical professional only)
 You can select an existing practice or add a new one.
 Adding an existing practice will prompt an error:

 ![image1](https://github.com/jangel01/CPSC-431-project/assets/60250253/a5e983fc-2617-403e-adeb-7424ecb4c994)
 ![image15](https://github.com/jangel01/CPSC-431-project/assets/60250253/3e957da1-f653-4aa8-86c7-b2e8f2cfc9fc)

-If you select a practice from the list or create a practice with a name that doesn’t exist, you will be redirected to the page where you select your preferences.
+After you select a practice from the list or create a practice that doesn’t exist, you will be redirected to the page where you select your preferences.

-## Adding preferences
+### Adding preferences
 ![Screenshot 2023-12-26 153428](https://github.com/jangel01/CPSC-431-project/assets/60250253/c4060a22-d708-4a20-b101-b8eb69ff0ef4)

 Both medical professionals and companies can set their own preferences.